Inuyama-Yūen Station: Station history

 Inuyamayūen Station was opened on May 2, 1926 as Inuyamahashi Station (犬山橋駅, Inuyamahashi-eki).
 The station was closed in 1944 and reopened on April 5, 1949.
 It was renamed on December 1, 1949.
 A new station building was completed in 1962.

 Until December 27, 2008, the station was also served by the Monkey Park Monorail Line.
 The monorail platform was on the roof of platform 2.
+The track has completely disappeared, except the terminus at Monkey Park.
+There is a piece of track and one vehicle.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 1613 passengers daily.